willingc/cpython/Doc/howto/thread-safety.rst

 When to consider thread safety?
 ================================

+Shared mutable data

+Non-atomic operations (context changes)

 In Python, thread safety is guaranteed in specific situations due to the Global Interpreter Lock (GIL) in the standard CPython implementation.
 The GIL ensures that only one thread executes Python bytecode at a time, which makes many basic operations thread-safe by default.
 Simple operations like reading or replacing a single variable, appending to a list, or accessing dictionary items are atomic and therefore thread-safe.

 However, thread safety is not guaranteed for compound operations (like checking if a key exists then adding it), operations that release the GIL (such as I/O operations or calls to C extensions), or when using Python implementations without a GIL (like Jython, IronPython, or the experimental free-threaded builds of CPython 3.13+).
 Additionally, even with the GIL, you must still use proper